jonathancaprell/warlords-of-draenor/macros/hunter.markdown

 **`#showtooltip [talent: 4/1] Fervor; [talent: 4/2] Dire Beast; [talent: 4/3] Thrill of the Hunt`**

-Both the icon and tooltip of this macro are updated dynamically based upon the player’s talent selection in the second tier.
-These are called in specific because Thrill of the Hunt is passive, and elsewise would not return.
+Both the icon and tooltip of this macro are updated dynamically based upon the player’s talent selection in the fourth tier.
+These are called in specific because **Thrill of the Hunt** is passive, and elsewise would not return.

 **`/cancelaura Hand of Protection`**